-Only a few serogroups cause most infections, e.g. “uropathogenic E. coli”
+Only a few serogroups cause most of the infections, e.g., ‘uropathogenic E. coli.’

 Pathophysiology of Acute Cystitis

-Cystitis means bladder mucosal invasion by enteric bacteria.
-Escherichia coli inhabit the periurethral vaginal opening and can ascend to the bladder and colonize the bladder.
-The urinary tract system should be sterile; therefore, the presence of pathologic E. Coli would result in inflammation of the bladder and the initiation of the symptoms of acute cystitis.
+The urinary tract system should be sterile.
+E. coli normally inhabits the periurethral vaginal opening and can ascend to the bladder and invade the mucosal lining of the bladder.
+The presence of pathologic E. coli would result in the inflammation of the bladder (cystitis).

-Adhesins that are expressed on the bacterial surfaces play an important role in facilitating E coli adhesion to the cellular membranes in the urinary epithelium.
+Adhesins that are expressed on the bacterial surfaces play an important role in the adhesion of bacteria to the urinary epithelium.

 Lactobacilli are nonpathogenic bacteria that colonize the vagina in healthy premenopausal women.
-Recent use of antibiotics for any indication can eradicate this bacterium, allowing room for uropathogenic bacteria to grow and colonize the urinary and genital tracts.
+Recent use of antibiotics for any indication can eradicate these bacteria, allowing room for uropathogenic bacteria to grow and colonize the urogenital tracts.

 Clinical Presentation of Acute Cystitis

-Pyuria presence is a very good sign of acute cystitis but the specificity is usually low.
-Nitrate tests detect the presence of uropathogens by detecting the byproducts of the nitrate reductase enzyme which is present in them.
+Urine analysis is the first step in diagnosis.
+The presence of > 10 WBCs per mL of urine or pus (pyuria) is indicative of a UTI.
+Nitrate tests detect the presence of uropathogens by detecting the byproducts of the bacterial nitrate reductase enzymes.
 The specificity of this test can be as high as 100%.

-The golden standard for the diagnosis of urinary tract infections remains urine culture.
-Patients with more than 1000 colony-forming units per mL on urine culture are diagnosed with acute cystitis.
+However, the gold standard for the diagnosis of UTIs remains urine culture.
+Patients with > 100,000 colony-forming units per mL of urine are diagnosed with acute cystitis.

-- >10 WBCs/µl of mid-stream urine in counting chamber
+- Greater than 10 WBC/µL of midstream urine in a counting chamber

-- >5–10 WBCs/high-power microscopic field in centrifuged urine sample
+- Greater than 5–10 WBC/high-power microscopic field in a centrifuged urine sample

 - Microscopic hematuria